State of Illinois LLC: Everything You Need to Know

 For many startup owners, LLCs offer an ideal way to start their own business.
 Many people can follow these simple steps without help from an attorney.
 You can always refer to the Secretary of State website for additional information, requirements, resources, and tips for forming your new company.

 If you need help with an LLC in Illinois or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.